diana-hep/oamap/README.md

 ## TL;DR

 PLUR is a way to encode complex objects made out of **Primitives**, **Lists**, **Unions**, and **Records** as plain Numpy arrays that can be loaded lazily for efficient columnar access.
-It can also rewrite Python code to dramatically reduce the runtime costs of Python and to allow for further [acceleration with Numba](http://numba.pydata.org/).
+It can also rewrite Python code to dramatically reduce the runtime costs of Python and allow for further [acceleration with Numba](http://numba.pydata.org/).

-In the example described below, a nested data structure takes 3 minutes to process as pre-loaded JSON, 25 seconds to process as PLUR proxies, 3.8 seconds to process by optimized Python code (still pure Python), and 0.03 seconds to process when that optimized code is compiled by Numba.
-That's a final single-threaded rate of 320 MB/sec (16 MHz for these events).
+In the example described below, a nested data structure takes 3 minutes to process as pre-loaded JSON, 25 seconds to process as PLUR proxies, 3.8 seconds to process by optimized Python code (still pure Python), and 0.03 seconds to process when that optimized code is compiled by Numba: a final single-threaded rate of 320 MB/sec (16 MHz for these events).

-In each case, the user writes the same idiomatic Python code, as though these PLUR abstractions really were the Python lists and objects they resemble.
+In each case, the user writes the same idiomatic Python code, as though these PLUR abstractions really were the Python lists and objects they mimic.
 The purpose is to minimize the total time to solution— human and computer.

 ## What's wrong with data frames?